• Skip to main content

 • Let the mixture drain well for 20-30 minutes.

-• Transfer to a food processor and blitz until you get a smooth, creamy cheese.
+• Transfer to a food processor and blend until you get a smooth, creamy cheese.

 • Taste and adjust for salt.